bodinsamuel/altheia/docs/api.md

 # API

-To start using alt.heia, require the package this way:
+To start using Altheia, require the package this way:

 ```js
 import alt from 'altheia-async-data-validator';